CamDavidsonPilon/lifelines/docs/Examples.rst

 Some *lifelines* classes are designed for lists or arrays that represent one individual per row.
 If you instead have data in a *survival table* format, there exists a utility method to get it into *lifelines* format.

-**Example:** Suppose you have a csv file with data that looks like this:
+**Example:** Suppose you have a CSV file with data that looks like this:

 =========================   ==================    ============
 time                        observed deaths       censored